Gloria-Mwamidi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that lists environment variables.-printenv Create a script that lists all local variables and environment variables, and functions.-set Create a script that creates a new local variable.-BETTY="Holberton"
+Create a script that lists environment variables.-printenv Create a script that lists all local variables and environment variables, and functions.-set Create a script that creates a new local variable.-BETTY="Holberton" Create a script that creates a new global variable.-export HOLBERTON="Betty"